gene-git/Arch-mkpkg/README.md

      time of the last build.

   2. *package_name* *compare op* *vers_trigger*
-     This provides a list of package semantic version triggers.
+     This provides semantic version triggers.
 Package versions are taken to be of the form 'major.minor.patch' or more generally 'elem1.elem2.elem3....'
      White space around the comparison operator is optional.